 - Singing is another default for the person who has been set free by Jesus

 It is important to note that these contexts are not passive contexts.
-They are contexts in which you engage God and others, while being engaged by God and others.
-It won’t do just to show up on Sunday morning at your local church and expect that you are going to mature in Christ.
+They are contexts in which you engage God and others while being engaged by God and others.
+It’s not okay to show up on Sunday morning at your local church and expect that you are going to mature in Christ.
 You will not.
 It does not work that way.

 You’ll note that I call these contexts “acts of worship.”
-They represent nine ways in which we can actively worship God by pursuing Him and others (Matthew 25:40).
+They represent nine ways in which you can actively worship God by pursuing Him and others (Matthew 25:40).